GoogleChrome/developer.chrome.com/site/en/blog/devtools-engineering-7/index.md

 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/kWLHwNkx2qyKoEfc32T5.png", alt="DevTools paused on the `SDL_Init` call", width="800", height="325" %}

-We can already see all our variables on the right, but only `width` and `height` are initialized at the moment, so there isn’t much to inspect.
+We can already see all our variables on the right, but only `width` and `height` are initialized at the moment, so there isn't much to inspect.

-Let’s set another breakpoint inside our main Mandelbrot loop, and resume execution to skip a bit forward.
+Let's set another breakpoint inside our main Mandelbrot loop, and resume execution to skip a bit forward.

 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/dYkxFRBTFC5xTCj6JYYj.png", alt="DevTools paused inside the nested loops", width="800", height="325" %}